 To support notification, the additional events may be added to the list of monitoring capabilities specified for the NEF in TS 23.502 [3] (see clause 4.15.3.1).

-If DS-TT is acting as a GM, solution #1 can be used with this solution to manage BMCA procedure for the time domain.
+Solution #1 can be used with this solution to manage BMCA procedure for the time domain.

 6.7.3 Procedures